Mobility impaired customers who are eligible for the transit services listed below can pay for trips with their U-PASS.

-When scheduling a ride on Kitsap Transit ACCESS, the customer should let us the Customer Service Representative know that they are a U-PASS member.
-An administrative staff person will than verify the pass and mark their file.
-It is not necessary for the rider to show their pass to the operator.
+Kitsap Transit ACCESS: When scheduling a ride on ACCESS, tell the customer service representative that you are a U-PASS member.
+They will verify your U-PASS and record it.
+It is not necessary to show your pass to the driver.

 Everett Transit Para Transit: When scheduling a ride let the customer service representative know you are paying with a U-PASS.
 Show your pass to the driver when you board the shuttle.